Irena Walulewicz Poland

 One day a neighbor denounced Zofia and Irena.
 Golda escaped through a window and returned after the Germans had left.
 Golda often hid under Irena’s bed or in the pigsty to avoid capture.
 Despite the risk, Zofia and Irena would not send Golda away.

 Golda remained in hiding with the Walulewicz family until November 1943, when she left to join her husband with the partisans.
 After the war, Golda and her husband immigrated to Israel and the Walulewicz family moved to Poland in May 1945.
-Zofia Walulewicz died years ago.
-Irena is in her 90s and lives in Olsztyn, Poland.
+Zofia died years ago.
+Irena passed away in March 2019.

 In 2007 the JFR reunited Golda Bushkanietz and Irena Walulewicz.
 The documentary retelling their story can be viewed here.